Death: An Anthology

 Death: An Anthology is the fifth studio album by American deathcore band Enterprise Earth, the album was released on February 2, 2024, through MNRK Music.
 It is the band's first album to feature vocalist Travis Worland and bassist Dakota Johnson and is the band's final album to feature drummer Brandon Zackey as he would depart from the band in August 2024 to join Whitechapel.
 It is also the band's first album to not feature any original members following the departure of original vocalist Dan Watson in April 2022.
 An instrumental version of the album was released on May 3, 2024.

-Musical style

-While the album has the band's usual deathcore style, it showed a more unique sound compared to their other records, blending the genre with djent, progressive metal, and metalcore.